GiantLuigi4/Smaller-Units/README.md

 # Info
 I should probably note that I did not use code from the original mod

-I have no plans to backport to anything from 1.12.2 or lower, but I might do a rewrite of the 1.12 version, as there’s still a ton of mods that have not portrd and I had made a bad version of su there
+I have no plans to backport to anything from 1.12.2 or lower, but I might do a rewrite of the 1.12 version, as there’s still a ton of mods that have not ported and I had made a bad version of su there

 Also, I am disappointed by how few people seem to know about the original little blocks mod.